kenimanev/taskmanager/README.md

 ## Enum vs. Interface
 You may ask why I chose to use Enum for the `ListOrder` and a full-blown interface for `ReplacementStrategy`.
-After all, these appear to be similar: in terms of complexity both boil down to a single function.
+After all, these appear to be similar: both boil down to a single function.

 Well, I felt the ways to sort are well-defined and can be selected from a set of predefined options.
 Even if we decide to add new sorting orders, these will follow the same pattern of code, and thus can be coupled in a single enum.